-When a regular Preview is built, the build script will often be used to pull in a database, image files, or other assets.
+When a regular preview is built, the configuration will often instruct Tugboat to pull in a database, image files, or other assets.
 This process can take a while.
-When the Preview has finished building, Tugboat takes a point-in-time snapshot of its disk image, so that it has a point of reference of where it can do things like let you quickly reset a Preview back to its original build state.
+When the preview has finished building, Tugboat automatically takes a point-in-time snapshot of its disk image, so that it has a point of reference of where it can do things like let you quickly reset a preview back to its original build state.
 It can also leverage this snapshot to create a Base Preview if instructed.

-When you flag a Preview as a Base Preview, then the Base Preview is automatically used as a starting point for all newly created Previews.
-None of the new Previews need to re-download a copy of your database, image files, or other assets.
-Base Previews reduce the amount of time required to generate a working Preview.
+When a preview is marked as a Base Preview, it is automatically used as a starting point for all newly created previews.
+None of the new previews need to re-download a copy of the database, image files, or other assets.
+Base Previews can dramatically reduce the amount of time required to generate a working preview.

-Another benefit of using a Base Preview is that any Previews built from it use considerably less disk space, allowing you to stretch your disk quota significantly.
-Tugboat accomplishes this by only storing a binary difference between the Base Preview and the new Preview.
-The new Preview only uses whatever space it needs that differs from its Base Preview.
-Often, this means a Base Preview might use 2-3GB of space, and a Preview built from it might only use 100-200MB.
+Another benefit of using a Base Preview is that any previews built from it use considerably less disk space, allowing you to stretch your disk quota significantly.
+Tugboat accomplishes this by only storing a binary difference between the Base Preview and the new previews.
+A new preview only uses whatever space it needs that differs from its Base Preview.
+Often, this means a Base Preview might use 2-3GB of space, and a preview built from it might only use 100-200MB.

 master branch, or whichever branch in your